-The 2013-14 season brings with it a variety of concerts and new productions for Mr. Fabiano.
+The 2013/14 season brings with it a variety of concerts and new productions for Mr. Fabiano.
 He returned to the Opéra National de Paris – Opéra Bastille for performances as Edgardo in Donizetti’s Lucia di Lammermoor, made his debut at The Canadian Opera Company as Rodolfo in La Bohème, sang the Verdi Requiem in a special concert with the San Francisco Opera, and performed the role of Alfred in a new production of Johann Strauss’ Die Fledermaus at the Metropolitan Opera.
-He will sing the title role in a new production of Gounod’s Faust at the Nederlandse Opera, and make his Glyndebourne debut as Alfredo in Verdi’s La Traviata.
-Mr. Fabiano appeared in recital for Vocal Arts DC at the Kennedy Center and will sing Corrado in Verdi’s Il Corsaro with Washington Concert Opera.
+He will sing the title role in a new production of Gounod’s Faust at the Nederlandse Opera, and make his Glyndebourne debut as Alfredo in a new production of Verdi’s La Traviata.
+In addition, Mr. Fabiano appeared in recital for Vocal Arts DC at the Kennedy Center and sang Corrado in Verdi’s Il Corsaro with Washington Concert Opera.

 Mr. Fabiano ushered in the 2012/13 season with his return to the Metropolitan Opera for performances as Cassio in Otello.
 He made his debuts at the Seattle Opera and Opera Lyra Ottawa as Rodolfo in La Bohème, a role he also performed at the Dresden Semperoper.
 Mr. Fabiano made his debuts at the Casals Festival and with the Oslo Philharmonic in the Verdi Requiem, and with the San Francisco Symphony in two Beethoven concerts: the first featured the song cycle An die ferne Geliebte, and the second, the Missa Solemnis under the direction of Michael Tilson Thomas.
 He created a sensation singing Oronte in Opera Orchestra of New York’s concert performance of Verdi’s I Lombardi alla Prima Crociata in Avery Fisher Hall, performed in recital at the Mondavi Center for the Performing Arts, made a highly acclaimed American recital debut as part of the distinguished Harriman-Jewell Series in Kansas City, MO, and this summer he debuted at the Santa Fe Opera as Alfredo in La Traviata.